cynthiatreger/az-routing-guide-intro/README.md

 Episode #2 will be about clarifying some of the Azure routing elements and the used terminology.

-In Episode #3 and Episode #4, things will finally start unfolding as we will see **how traditional On-Prem routing interoperates with Azure routing** when deploying NVAs (routers, firewalls, SDWAN hubs or IPSec concentrators) and how this can sometimes lead to more complex designs.
+In Episode #3 and Episode #4, things will finally start unfolding as we will see **how traditional On-Prem routing interoperates with Azure routing** when deploying NVAs (routers, firewalls, SDWAN hubs or IPSec concentrators) and running BGP, and how this can sometimes lead to more complex designs.

 And finally Episode #5 will address a few **ways to take away some of that complexity**.